israel-deviants/hub-isra-frontend/README.md

 I'm gonna first work completely in the frontend page, and implement a fake service to mock a backend, after everything is workingas expected that way, I will create the backend and change the connection.

-- Create a better layout for the homepage/dashboard
+- OK.
+Create a better layout for the homepage/dashboard
-- Create a specific layout for Log-In
+- OK.
+Create a specific layout for Log-In
 - Component for user widget and connect/disconnect buttons
 - Implement a wallet connect provider
 - Store the wallet address in zuztand state management